Top 15 Best Festivals In the Philippines for 2023

 Location: CCP Complex Pasay City

 The Aliwan Fiesta takes place in the last week of April.
 This festival is one of the newest in the country, having started in 2003.
-However, its wild popularity is rivaled by few others in the country.
+However, its wild popularity is rivaled by a few others in the country.
 Currently, the festival, which takes place in Pasay City, is lauded as the mother of all festivities in the country.

 The festival is meant to promote the different cultures in the country and brings together thousands of young men and women to competitively showcase their colorful costumes and street dance routines, with the winner bagging a million pesos.